-Exams LC, ST, and S consist entirely of multiple-choice questions; other CAS examinations may have a section of multiple-choice questions.
+Exam S consists entirely of multiple-choice questions; other CAS examinations may have a section of multiple-choice questions.
 Each multiple-choice problem includes five answer choices identified by the letters A, B, C, D, and E, only one of which is correct.
-For examinations administered by computer-based testing, candidates should click on the appropriate answer.
-For all other exams, a separate answer sheet provides a row of five ovals for each problem, identified with the letters A, B, C, D, and E, corresponding to the five answer choices.
+A separate answer sheet provides a row of five ovals for each problem, identified with the letters A, B, C, D, and E, corresponding to the five answer choices.
 After deciding which answer is correct, candidates should blacken the oval that has the same letter as the appropriate answer.
 Since the answer sheets are scored by optical scanning equipment, a Number 2 pencil must be used to blacken the ovals.
 It is important that only one oval be blackened for each question.